Equations for solar tracking: Introduction

-Because developing a solar tracker is typically a master's thesis work \cite{Huster,Cordenier,merlaud2004}, technical implementations are difficult to access in the literature.
-Some more information is available about the systems used in solar energy applications but their geometry differ \cite{Chong_2009,Chong_2009b}.
+Because developing a solar tracker is typically a master's thesis work~\cite{Huster,Cordenier,merlaud2004}, technical implementations are difficult to access in the literature.
+Some more information is available about the systems used in solar energy applications but their geometries differ~\cite{Chong_2009,Chong_2009b,guo_2011,wei_2011}.
 Someone building a Sun tracker can quickly find ephemeris calculations in many programming languages, but other issues arise quickly.
-It is first necessary to characterize the field-of-view(FOV) of the 4-quadrant diode in the considered optical design.
-This serves two purposes: determining the accuracy needed for the ephemeris's algorithm and making sure this FOV is larger than the Sun's apparent diameter(9 mrad).
-This last point is important to track constantly the center of the Sun, which reduces the uncertainties in the air mass factor and avoid Doppler shifts on the edges of the Sun (\cite{Gisi_2010}).
-A second problem lies in the correction of the tracker orientation compared to the altazimutal system in which the ephemeris is given, necessary for the calculated mode if the ground is not leveled.
-Thirdly, the relation between the quadrant signal and the correction to apply on the mirrors position depends on the tracker position itself \cite{Gisi_2010}.
-Understanding this relation is compulsory to achieve a smooth tracking.
+It is first necessary to characterize the field-of-view (FOV) of the 4-quadrant diode in the considered optical design.
+This serves two purposes: determining the accuracy needed for the ephemeris's algorithm and making sure this FOV is larger than the Sun's apparent diameter (9 mrad).
+This last point is important to track constantly the center of the Sun, which reduces the uncertainties in the air mass factor and avoids Doppler shifts on the edges of the Sun (\cite{Gisi_2011}).
+A second problem lies in the correction of the tracker orientation compared to the altazimuthal system in which the ephemeris is given, necessary for the calculated mode if the base of the solar tracker is not leveled.
+Thirdly, the relationship between the quadrant signal and the correction to apply on the mirrors positions depends on the tracker position itself~\cite{Gisi_2011}.
+Understanding this relationship is compulsory to achieve a smooth tracking.
 This article deals with these three problems successively.

-\section{Theoretical basis}
+\section{Theoretical Basis}